 AWS Custom Resource Scaling actually started as a private feature for Netflix based on the company’s need for more robust auto-scaling capabilities, but it has been publicly available since July of 2018.

 Managing scaling correctly is the key to ensuring you always have enough resources without over-provisioning and wasting your cloud budget.
 The ability to auto-scale is one of the most attractive parts of moving to a cloud environment, and when used correctly can ensure you’re only paying for the resources you actually use.
 As you figure out the best strategy for managing scaling, it’s important to understand your historical usage patterns, how RI purchases affect scaling and whether manual, scheduled or automatic scaling is best for your use case.

 Implementing a multi-cloud scaling strategy doesn’t have to be complicated.
-With comprehensive cloud management by CloudCheckr, you can take the guesswork out of managing your cloud infrastructure and free up resources with dynamic automation.
+With CloudCheckr’s comprehensive cloud management software, you can take the guesswork out of managing your cloud infrastructure and free up resources with dynamic automation.
 Try CloudCheckr free for 14-days or sign up for a live 30-minute demo today.